lisanet/fx-upscale/README.md

   -g, --gop <size>        GOP size (default: let encoder decide the GOP size) -b, --bframes <bool>    use B-frames.
 You can use yes/no, true/false, 1/0 (default: yes) -p, --prio_speed <bool> prioritize speed over quality.
-You can use yes/no, true/false, 1/0 (default: yes) -y                      overwrite output file --quiet                 disable logging
+You can use yes/no, true/false, 1/0 (default: yes) --color_input <space>   expert option: input color space for SD content, if not autodected: 'pal' or 'ntsc' (default: auto) -y                      overwrite output file --quiet                 disable logging
   --version               Show the version.